The Best Kept Craft Fair Secret for More Sales

 I didn’t feel any better after my appointment.

-They weren’t going back because of the bad experience the physical therapists created through their behaviour.
+They weren’t going back because of the physical therapist’s behaviour.
+Not because they didn’t get what they paid for.

-These types of reviews show how much value shoppers put on the experience sales associates and business owners provide.
+These types of reviews show how much value people put on the experience, rather than the actual product or service.

-Most vendors are worried about their products, their display, where their table is, etc.
+Most craft show vendors are worried about their products, their display, where their table is, etc.

 Are people going to like my products?